Njörðr: Modern era folk practice

-Veneration of Njörðr survived into 18th or 19th century Norwegian folk practice, as recorded in a tale collected by Halldar O. Opedal from an informant in Odda, Hordaland, Norway.
+Veneration of Njörðr survived into 18th or 19th century Norwegian folk practice, as recorded in a tale collected by Halldar O. Opedal from an informant in Odda Municipality, Hordaland, Norway.
 The informant comments on a family tradition in which the god is thanked for a bountiful catch of fish:

 The old folk [folk in the olden days?] were always rather lucky when they went fishing.
 One night old Gunnhild Reinsnos (born in 1746) and Johannes Reinsnos were fishing in the Sjosavatn.
 They had taken a torch and were fishing with live bait.
 The fish bit well, and it wasn't long before Gunnhild had a week's supply of fish for her pot.
 So she wound her line around her rod with the words: "Thanks be to him, to Njor, for this time."

 Scholar Georges Dumézil further cites various tales of "sea people" (havmennesker) who govern over sea weather, wealth, or, in some incidents, give magic boats, and proposes that they are historically connected to Njörðr.